thatcherfreeman/utility-dctls/README.md

 ## T-Log Curve
 Converts between linear and my super cool, fully-logarithmic curve.
 Spec for this curve is 18% gray maps to 50 IRE, then 100% IRE is middle gray plus `num_stops/2`, and 0% is middle gray minus `num_stops/2`.
 Every stop of dynamic range has an equal number of code values given by `100% / num_stops`.
-You probably want to clamp the linear inputs to be >= 0.0 before convertign to T-log to avoid NaNs.
+Also clamps the linear input to be >= 0.0 to avoid NaNs.

 ### DCTL Parameters
 **Stops of Dynamic Range**: Indicates the value of `num_stops`, number of stops between 100% and 0%.